-Eligible IAM employees include those who retired after May 1, 2003 and before December 31, 2005, and also included employees not yet retired as of December 31, 2005, but who would have been retirement eligible under the terms of the terminated defined benefit pension plan.
-The IAM provided distribution amounts by employee to the Company.
-This distribution occurred on August 14, 2006, for \$35,031,053.
-The second and final distribution proceeds of \$1,096,716 from the sale of UAL convertible notes as part of the bankruptcy reorganization occurred on March 8, 2007, and are included within Employer contributions receivable in the Statement of Net Assets Available for Benefits at December 31, 2006.
-Contributions to the Plan resulting from the notes distributions are included within Employer contributions in the Statement of Changes in Net Assets Available for Benefits for the year ended December 31, 2006.
-The remainder of the net proceeds was paid directly to current or former IAM members who were eligible for distribution, but were not eligible 401(k) plan participants.
+Eligible IAM employees include those who retired after May 1, 2003 and before December 31, 2005, and also included active employees on December 31, 2005 who would have been retirement eligible under the terms of the terminated defined benefit pension plan.
+The IAM provided distribution amounts by employee to United.
+The final distribution from the sale of UAL convertible notes of \$1,104,126 occurred on March 8, 2007, and related to the 2006 Plan year.
+Accordingly, such distribution was included within Employer contributions receivable in the Statement of Net Assets Available for Benefits at December 31, 2006.